timmcginley/Agile/Schedule/01/README.md

 ## Lecture

-1. Architectural engineering is difficult in an uncertain future
-2. You are experiencing multiple transitions at the same time:
+1. You are experiencing multiple transitions at the same time:
    * Sustainability
    * Digitalisation / Automation
    * Your educational to professional Engineer
-4. We need a radical new approach
+4. Architectural Engineering needs a radical new approach
 5. Biology can grow in homeostasis for free
 1. How could we grow a building?
     * what would the [stages] be?